MikeDiaz1/landing-page/README.md

 # landing-page

-A landing page for Upropos.
+A landing page for Upropos built with React and Express.

 Implements Bulma CSS Framework